I'm Sally Mansfield, the founder of MANNERS LONDON I'm a self-taught designer, life long hustler, explorer & single mamma.

 So now I had to really hone down this idea.

 Based on what I love to wear (and not wear) and struggled to find in any decent quality, I designed a core collection that women could wear and feel sexy AF in.
 Women with boobs, bums and tummies need clothes that are form flattering and comfortable.
-Which all relied on the most important part of the design; the fabric.
+And so the search for the perfect fabric began..